lisalindqvist95/proj5_frontend/README.md

 ## Security Features and Defensive Design

 ### User Authentication
-Django's UserPassesTestMixin is used so that only users who created the comment edit/delete it.
+Only users who created the post or comment can edit/delete it.

 ### Form Validation
 The form won't submit if it contains empty or invalid data.

-### Database Security
-An env.py file is used to store the database url and secret key to prevent unwanted connections to the database.
-Cross-Site Request Forgery (CSRF) tokens are used on the forms on the site.

 ## Features